Gordon MacLeod is a Scottish author and playwright who was brought up on the Isle of Arran. He now lives in Merseyside with his wife Tanya.

 A Kindle version can be purchased by clicking the link below:

-Gordon can be contacted direct on the email address given on the next page of this website, or by clicking in the email or twitter icons at the top of this page.
+Gordon can be contacted direct on the email address given on the next page of this website, or by clicking in the email icon at the top of this page.
 You can also comment on his work on his blog by going to the third page.